Zhimou0131/disease-prediction-models/README.md

-remember to run the flask server when you use the prediction
+remember to run the flask server when you use the prediction and change the ip address as well